Janusz Żurakowski: Later life

 Żurakowski retired from active test flying in November 1958 but continued with the Avro Aircraft company as an engineer in the Flight Test Office.
-On 20 February 1959, the infamous "Black Friday", Żurakowski, along with the approximately 15,000 employees of Avro and Orenda plants, learned that the Diefenbaker government had precipitously cancelled the Avro Arrow programme and its Orenda Iroquois engine.
+On 20 February 1959, the infamous "Black Friday", Żurakowski, along with the approximately 15,000 employees of the Avro and Orenda plants, learned that the Diefenbaker government had precipitously cancelled the Avro Arrow programme and its Orenda Iroquois engine.
 The five flying examples and the newly constructed RL-206 (slated for a run at world air speed and altitude records) along with all the assorted factory jigs and tools were broken up.
 Only the nose of Arrow 206 and sections of other Arrows remain.
 They are currently on display at the Canada Aviation Museum in Ottawa.

 After deciding to leave the aviation world altogether, Żurakowski and his family moved to Barry's Bay, Ontario to build Kartuzy Lodge (located near Clayfarm Bay at Kartuzy Road and Arrow Drive).
 He and his family operated this small tourist lodge and resort for over 40 years.
-During this period, he resorted to his engineering background, "tinkering" with a number of sailboats, catamarans, and ice-boats of his own design and construction.
+During this period, he resorted to his engineering background, "tinkering" with a number of sailboats, catamarans, and ice boats of his own design and construction.
 Two of his hydrofoil boats are still used by Kartuzy Lodge renters.

 Following a lingering battle with myelodysplasia, Żurakowski died at Kartuzy Lodge on 9 February 2004.

 Honours

 In recognition of his contributions to Canadian aviation, Żurakowski was inducted into Canada's Aviation Hall of Fame in 1973.
 He was further honoured in 1996 by the Royal Canadian Mint's release of a commemorative coin, the Avro Canada CF-100 Canuck, which featured an insert of Janusz Żurakowski.
 In 1997, he was inducted into the Western Canada Aviation Museum "Pioneers of Canadian Aviation" annals.
 He was profiled the following year in the documentary film "Straight Arrow".
 On 23 July 1999, CFB Cold Lake (Alberta) Aerospace Engineering Test Establishment named its new facility, the "Żurakowski Building".
-And in September 2000, he became an honorary fellow of the Society of Experimental Test pilots, joining the ranks of Charles Lindbergh, Neil Armstrong, and Igor Sikorsky, among numerous other luminaries.
+In September 2000, he became an honorary fellow of the Society of Experimental Test Pilots, joining the ranks of Charles Lindbergh, Neil Armstrong, and Igor Sikorsky, among numerous other luminaries.

 Żurakowski received the Commander's Cross of the Order of Merit of the Republic of Poland in 1999.

 His adopted hometown built Żurakowski Park in 2003, recognizing his contributions to the community and to the world.
 Two imposing statues of Janusz Żurakowski and his beloved Avro Arrow dominate the arrow-shaped Żurakowski Park (an elongated triangle evocative of the Avro Arrow's profile).
 It is located at the crossroads of two main streets in Barry's Bay, Ontario.
 A future museum and visitor's commemorative centre consisting of a gazebo and display area will be located at Żurakowski Park.

 The former Gloster Aircraft company airfield site at Brockworth has become a residential area in Gloucester, UK and has a Zura Avenue.